rajeshv23/twydev.github.io/_posts/2020-04-13-javascript-compendium.md

 This is a bug that will never be fixed, since many websites around the world depends on this behavior.
 Fixing this will break a lot of websites.

-#### typeof functions and arrays is object
+#### typeof functions and arrays

 These are just special variants of objects with certain built-in properties.
+We can consider them subtypes.

+However, typeof functions will state "function", but for array it will state "object".

 #### == vs ===